Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Reconstruction from weak data

 \section{Reconstruction from weak data}

 We show that, in the classical density setting, the weak representation admits a stable reconstruction via Tikhonov regularisation.
+In the terms of this paper, the kernel $\varphi$ is the \emph{observation instrument}: it yields the kernel-weighted data $g=\varphi f$, and recovering the law amounts to \emph{inverting the instrument}.
 This provides an explicit inverse procedure complementing the uniqueness results of Section~\ref{sec:moment_problem}.

 Let $\varphi\in\mathcal{S}(\R)$ with $\varphi(x)>0$ for all $x$, and let $f\in L^2(\R)$.
 In the classical case $T=T_f$, the weak expectation determines the product

 either directly (through admissible test functions) or indirectly via the weak characteristic function